jimFalkenstine/spyros_adventure_checklist/README.md

 # spyros_adventure_checklist
-A checklist to keep track of figures from the Skylanders: Spyro's Adventure Video Game
+A checklist to keep track of figures from the Skylanders: Spyro's Adventure video game.